GLOBAL MARKETS-Equities gain as investors look for cooler inflation, Fed 'pause'

 By Sinéad Carew and Elizabeth Howcroft

-NEW YORK/LONDON, June 12 (Reuters) - A global index of stocks was gaining ground on Monday while U.S. Treasury yields also edged higher ahead of key U.S. inflation readings and interest rate decisions later this week from the U.S. Federal Reserve and other central banks.
+NEW YORK/LONDON, June 12 (Reuters) - Global stocks gained ground, hitting their highest level in more than a year on Monday, while U.S. Treasury yields and the dollar were virtually unchanged ahead of key U.S. inflation readings and interest rate decisions later this week from the U.S. Federal Reserve and other central banks.

-The U.S. dollar inched higher with the Fed widely expected to end its meeting on Wednesday without an interest rate hike, which would be the first time it has not hiked since January 2022.
+The dollar made little progress as investors opted for riskier assets, with the Fed widely expected on Wednesday not to hike rates for the first time since January 2022.

-However, crude oil futures sold off and touched their lowest levels since early May on concerns about rising global supplies and demand growth ahead of inflation data and the Fed meeting.
+However, oil fell around 4% with Brent crude futures LCOc1 closing at their lowest level since December 2021 on concerns about weak demand and rising global supplies, with rate uncertainty and inflation data added to worries.

-The benchmark S&P 500 .SPX last week rose 20% from its Oct.
+The benchmark S&P 500 .SPX closed at its highest level since April 2022 after last week rising 20% from its Oct.
 12 finishing low, heralding the start of a , as defined by some market participants.

 "Investors have been looking forward to a Fed pause in the rate hiking cycle since they started over a year ago.
 They're trying to get out ahead of that," said Burns McKinney, portfolio manager, NFJ Investment Group in Dallas.